 Some of our ongoing projects include:

 1. High-fidelity cortical and spinal implants: Our lab develops new electrode materials and geometries for mapping cortical activity from the surface and the depth of the human brain.
 These devices are currently being used under authorizations from institutional review boards at UC San Diego, Massachusetts General Hospital, and Oregon Health & Science University.
 These devices are compliant and conformal to the brain, are electrochemically stable and sensitive, and have currently a thousand of functional channels for coverages from a few millimeters to a few centimeters.
 We are implementing novel monolithic integration schemes to scale the technology to multiple thousands of channels.
-We are currently extending the use of the technology based on PEDOT and other novel materials for utility in clinical trials to help in the diagnoosis and potential treatment of subjects with a variety of neurodegenerative diseases and for applications in closed loop high fidelity neuroprosthetics.
+We are currently extending the use of the technology based on platinum nanorods for utility in clinical trials for diagnostic and therapeutic purposes.
 We have ongoing institutional, national, and international collaborations for cortical and spinal cord recording and stimulation across a variety of species.
-(Students: Sang Heon Lee, Lorraine Hossain, Yun Goo Ro, Andrew Bourhis, Samantha Russman, Ritwek Vatsyayan, Keundong Lee, Dr. Youngbin Tchoe, Dr. Hongseok Oh, Dr. Daniel Cleary (MD), Dr. Joel Martin (MD))
+(Students: Jihwan Lee, Andrew Bourhis, Samantha Russman, Ritwek Vatsyayan, Dr. Youngbin Tchoe, Dr. Daniel Cleary (MD), Dr. Joel Martin (MD), Dr. Ronald Sahyouni (MD), Dr. Mickey Abraham (MD), Dr. Karen Tonsfeldt).

 2. Nanowire-Neuron interfaces for brain-on-chip drug screening applications: We are interested in understanding the spontaneous and stimulated local potential fluctuations and activity in extended networks of neurons in 2D and 3D configurations.
-The lab is developing technologies that can be capable of intracellular intervention for long durations of time and at high spatio-temporal resolution for mapping and stimulation of neuronal activity from primary and human induced pluripotent stem cell neurons and cardiomyocytes.
+The lab developed technologies that can be capable of intracellular intervention for long durations of time and at high spatio-temporal resolution for mapping and stimulation of neuronal activity from primary and human induced pluripotent stem cell neurons and cardiomyocytes.
 Our technology is based on vertical and individual electrically addressable nanowire arrays and the resultant devices are projected to have the capacity of targeted and programmable drug delivery and are scalable for fab-compatible processing to serve as the next generation drug screening platform for applications in and beyond precision medicine.
-(Student: Jihwan Lee, Dr. Youngbin Tchoe)
+(Student: Jihwan Lee, Dr. Youngbin Tchoe, Dr. Karen Tonsfeldt)

 3. GaN epitaxy and transistors: